 Here are some repercussions of eye rubbing:

 1. Dark eye circles.
-Yes it’s true!
-Excessive rubbing ruptures delicate blood vessels surrounding the eyes, leading to skin discolouration and those unsightly circles under your eyes.
+Yes, it’s true!
+Excessive rubbing ruptures delicate blood vessels surrounding the eyes, leading to skin discoloration and those unsightly circles under your eyes.

 2. Wrinkles.
 The skin surrounding the eyes loses elasticity, resulting in a droopy and wrinkled appearance.